 I’ve been reading about this restaurant for a while.
-It has a great reputation with restaurant reviewers and travel bloggers alike and gets 4 1/2 Stars on Yelp!, with almost 1000 reviews to date.
+It has an excellent reputation with restaurant reviewers and travel bloggers alike and gets 4 1/2 Stars on Yelp!, with almost 1000 reviews to date.
 It’s also on several “Best of” lists, including the 10 Best Sushi in Atlanta and Best Airport Food in the World.
 One Flew South refers to itself as “the first upscale dining restaurant in the world’s busiest airport.”
-Those are pretty big shoes to fill so you may be able to see why I was looking forward to eating there.
+Those are pretty big shoes to fill, so you may be able to see why I was looking forward to eating there.
 Remember, I’m partial to Cask & Larder, my hometown airport restaurant and One Flew South set a high bar to impress me.

-In order to eat at One Flew South, you first need to find it.
+To eat at One Flew South, you first need to find it.
 Atlanta airport is massive, consisting of seven terminals/concourses (A, B, C, D, E, F & T), with an underground train and walkway connecting them.
 All of the concourses are past TSA checkpoints so you can easily go between them.

 One Flew South is located in Terminal E, which is one of two international terminals the airport has.
 If you’re coming from a domestic flight, you need to take the train to Terminal E and head up the escalator.
 The restaurant is directly ahead, on the left.

 There’s table seating inside, along with seats at the sushi bar and the regular bar.